anajikadam/anajikadam.github.io/README.md

 * **

 ## **Awards and Publications**
+- **Recognized as the 'Star of the Quarter'**: (10/2023)
+  ***For exceptional performance and contributions, showcasing excellence in Machine Learning and making significant contributions to Paramount Healthcare Management Pvt.
+Ltd***

 - **Hackathon Winner at GreyAtom**: (01/2020)
   ***Winner of a Machine learning And Natural Language Processing hackathon at GreyAtom.***